datasci611/bios611-projects-fall-2019-fangcao730/Project_3/README.md

-This project will explore
-1. the demographic composition and veteran status of the homeless population
-2. how the factors covary with utilization of homeless shelters
+# Background and data sources
+From the shelters by Urban Ministries of Durham
+# Goal of the Project
+1. Explore the relationship between vulnerability index at entry and baseline characteristics like disabilities, veteran status, health insurance coverage etc.
+2. Explore the relationship between different factors and the length of clients' stay in the shelters like number of disabilities, age and their vulnerability index
+3. Explore whether UMD carries out the guideline on their vulnerability assessment using the client destination after leaving the shelters

-To obtain the output download the Rscript and .py in scripts folder as well as the Makefile and Dockerfiles (.python and .Rscript)
+To obtain the output
+Git clone the repository and navigate to bios611-projects-fall-2019-fangcao730 /Project_3/Scripts
+Then run the command: make Report.html -f Makefile
+It will be located in the same scripts folder